wbreilly/error_driven_learning_vocabulary/README.md

 ## A repository for the analysis and visualization code used in *How to enhance learning in less than one second* Reilly W.B., Antony.
-J.W., & Ranganath, C. (in prep)
+J.W., & Ranganath, C. (submitted)

 ### Project Description